Alexander-Barth/NCDatasets.jl/docs/src/other.md

 #  missing  20.0  30.0
 ```

-The function `nomissing` allows to replace all missing value with a different values:
+The function `nomissing` allows to replace all missing value with a different value like `NaN`:

 ```julia
 var_nan = nomissing(ds["var"][:,:],NaN)